yaboygmoney/HackTheBoxWriteups/Magnet22.md

 Challenge: Default Skin
 Points: 25
 What is the SID of the account that was used to create the extra user?
+To answer this one, I exported the Security log from the disk image and loaded it into my local Event Viewer.
+A quick filter for Event ID 4720 (User Creation) had only one hit.
+The user minecraftsteve was created on 11 Feb 2022 at 7:29:43 PM.
+That user's SID is S-1-5-21-3341181097-1059518978-806882922-1002, which you might mistake for the answer at first.
+Event Viewer loses a lot of the context in the "General" tab.
+Moving to the "Details" tab, we can see the SubjectUserName & SubjectUserSid both point to the system.
+The TargetUserName is the user account that was created by the subject S-1-5-18.

 Challenge: Groundhog Day
 Points: 25
 Where did n30forever spawn on the most recent logon?
 Format: x,y,z
+If we go into the Minecraft logs in C:\Users\Patrick\Minecraft\logs and open the most recent log, towards the bottom of the log we can see a login at 226.5624, 71, 200.
+Bonus Log4jRCE.

 Challenge: Real 2020 Moment
 Points: 50